qorix-group/process_description/process/process_areas/verification/verification_workproducts.rst

    - all flows from Dynamic View and
    - performance and resource consumption: i.e. RAM and processor usage on reference HW
+   - If software partitioning (operating system processes) is used to implement freedom from interference effectiveness evidence shall be generated during integration and verification tests

 Module
 ******